 A review published in the British Medical Journal has considered the harms of GBS screening as well as the benefits.
 And the authors have concluded that, based on current evidence, routine screening for group B streptococcus colonisation in late pregnancy should not be introduced in the UK, as the potential harms of unnecessary treatment with antibiotics may outweigh the benefits.

 Farah Seedat et al (2019) explain the background to their review:

 “The media and politicians regularly call for universal antenatal screening for GBS as an alternative means of selecting women for prophylaxis.
 Advocates point to countries across Europe and North America where screening is recommended and where reductions in early onset GBS infection have been observed.
 But the evidence shows that the effectiveness of screening, using established screening criteria, is uncertain and that screening has potential harms.
 Here, we explain why the UK National Screening Committee decided not to introduce routine screening in the UK—namely, high levels of overtreatment, unknown potential hazards from screening and intrapartum antibiotic prophylaxis treatment, and uncertain benefit.”
 (Seedat et al 2019).

 There is particular concern about overtreatment and this is something of deep concern to many women and those who care for them during pregnancy and childbirth.
-I have recently been updating my book on this topic and, as always, have sought input from women, midwives, doctors and other birth workers.
+I have recently updated my book on this topic and, as always, sought input from women, midwives, doctors and other birth workers.
 Although I heard from a few people who feel strongly in favour of increased screening and treatment (often based on their own experiences of having a baby with GBS disease), the overwhelming majority of comments received were from people who feel that taking the universal screening approach is “too much”.
 Some women who are offered antibiotics because they have risk factors do not want them in those circumstances either, because they are concerned about side effects and the impact of this treatment on a number of aspects of the woman’s and baby’s health and experience.